fndemarqui/YPBP/cran-comments.md

 0 errors ✓ | 0 warnings ✓ | 2 notes x

-* This is a new release.
+* This is the second submission of a new release.
+All fixes requested in the previous submission were done.